KURTLE-TECH/Frizzle-Kafka/README.md

 3. mqtt_publish.py
 This file contains code that sends test data to the MQTT broker and is used for testing purposes

+## General files
+1. start_kafka_servers.sh
+This is used to start the single node kafka cluster onto the machine i.e. the zookeeper service and the kafka broker service

+2. stop_kafka_servers.sh
+This is used to stop the single node kafka cluster

+3. start_servers.sh
+This is used to start the linux services required for the Node registration i.e. nginx service and the registration service

+4. stop_servers.sh
+This is used to stop the linux services